-Carpet tiles are tiles that are eco-friendly and non-toxic with squares made from carpet and rugs, removing any danger of slipping or sliding, through this material will inevitably tract moisture.
-Concrete, concrete flooring is versatile, durable and water-resistant, quite similar to stone-it also absorbs heat, the only negative to this durable material is that it’s quite heavy and a tad more pricey compared to other materials on the market.
+Carpet tiles are tiles that are eco-friendly and non-toxic with squares made from carpet and rugs, removing any danger of slipping or sliding.
+However, this material will inevitably tract moisture.
+Concrete flooring is versatile, durable, and water-resistant.
+Quite similar to stone-it also absorbs heat, the only negative to this durable material is that it’s quite heavy and a pricier when compared to other materials on the market.

-Engineered Hardwood is formed by bonding layers of hardwood together that removes many of the negatives of natural wood such as their porous nature.
+Engineered Hardwood is formed by bonding layers of hardwood together that removes many of the negatives of natural wood, such as their porous nature.
 Though, overall, it is not recommended for a busy bath with a substantial amount of water use as it will warp over time.
-Finally, we have Laminate, which is made by bonding wood chips together then covered with a layer of tile.
-The negatives of this material are that it isn’t exactly natural wood, and will eventually warp and disfigure over time.
-Price wise, many of these materials are quite similar, so ultimately your choice should largely depend on a few factors:
+Finally, we have Laminate, which is made by bonding wood chips together, then covered with a layer of tile.
+The negatives of this material are that it isn’t natural wood, and will eventually warp and disfigure over time.
+Price-wise, many of these materials are quite similar, so ultimately, your choice should largely depend on a few factors:

 First is the aesthetic of the material itself coupled with the feel and cost.
-This is the floor of your bathroom and something you and other guests will have to walk on regularly so choose a material that is both comfortable to your bare feet, aesthetically pleasing to your eye and within your budget.
+It’s the floor of your bathroom and something you and other guests will have to walk on regularly.
+Choose a material that is both comfortable to your bare feet, aesthetically pleasing to your eye, and within your budget.

 The last factor is the porous nature of the material on hand.
-While wood and cork floor tiles are aesthetically pleasing, this is your bathroom, an area that will deal with heavy moisture and condensation, which means overtime, it can quickly develop rot and lead to structural mishaps along with carrying some unwanted odors.
+While wood and cork floor tiles are aesthetically pleasing, this is your bathroom, an area that will deal with heavy moisture and condensation, which means that over time, it can quickly develop rot and lead to structural mishaps along with carrying some unwanted odors.

 Bathroom Walls Cost: $300-$800